learn-co-curriculum/dsc-linear-regression-statsmodels/README.md

 For the four graphs we see above:

 * The **Y and Fitted vs. X** graph plots the dependent variable against our predicted values with a confidence interval.
-The positive relationship shows that height and weight are correlated correlated, i.e., when one variable increases the other increases.
+The positive relationship shows that height and weight are correlated, i.e., when one variable increases the other increases.

 * The **Residuals versus height** graph shows our model's errors versus the specified predictor variable.
 Each dot is an observed value; the line represents the mean of those observed values.
 Since there's no pattern in the distance between the dots and the mean value, the OLS assumption of homoskedasticity holds.

 * The **Partial regression plot** shows the relationship between height and weight, taking in to account the impact of adding other independent variables on our existing height coefficient.
 You'll later learn how this same graph changes when you add more variables.

-* The **Component and Component Plus Residual (CCPR)** plot is an extension of the partial regression plot, but shows where the trend line would lie after adding the impact of adding our other independent variables on the weight.
+* The **Component and Component Plus Residual (CCPR)** plot is an extension of the partial regression plot.
+It shows where the trend line would lie after adding the impact of adding our other independent variables on the weight.

 ## Q-Q Plots
 To check for the normality assumption, you can obtain error terms (residuals) from the model and draw Q-Q Plot against a standard normal distribution as shown below. while the residuals do not seem to match up perfectly with the red line, there seem to be no super clear deviations from the red line.
 So you can assume that you're OK for the normality assumption.